tess-flinsen/java-dev-labs/README.md

 Change the input text, word length, and replacement string in the `StringApplication` file as needed.
 You can check the limits for those values in the `TextProcessor` class constructor.

 After making changes, save the file, recompile, and run again to see the results in the command line interface (CLI).

+---
+### Lab Work 3: Classes in Java

+#### Overview
+The third lab work implements a clothing management system that allows users to create clothing objects, sort them based on specific criteria, and find identical clothing items.
+It enhances understanding of class management in Java through creating unique classes and using existing ones (Arrays, Comparator).

+#### Features
+- Creates clothing objects with attributes such as name, size, price, color, brand, and material.
+(C11 = 15 % 11 = 4)
+- Sorts clothing objects primarily by name in ascending order and secondarily by price in descending order.
+- Searches for a specific clothing item in an array based on all attributes.
+- Exception handling for:
+  - Invalid input for clothing attributes.
+  - Price limits ranging from 0.01 to 100 000.
+  - Character limits for string attributes (1 to 100 characters).
+- Includes following classes: Clothing, ClothingManager, ClothingApplication.

+#### Usage
+Modify the clothing objects in the `ClothingApplication` file to create different clothing items as needed.
+Save the file, recompile, and run the application to see the results in the command line interface (CLI).